nhoening/StoSim/doc/tut/basic.rst

 contains all parameter settings.
 We have only one possible setting now, so in ``examples/basic/data`` we now find the folder ``_steps500``, containing five log files (Why five?
 We told StoSim to run each setting five times in the configuration).

-.. note:: Note that currently, StoSim overwrites the data directory when it runs.
-You should backup big chunks of data when rerunning would be expensive.
-          You can also use the ``--more`` command to add to your current data collection (see the example :ref:`stochastic_example`).
+.. note:: You could add further runs to your data.
+Use the ``--more`` command to add to your current data collection (see the example :ref:`stochastic_example`).